What is this service?

 When should I contact MICHR about this service?

 You should contact MICHR after the RFA has been announced.
 There are two application cycles per year.
-The next round will be announced in 2017.
+The next round will be announced in early 2017.

 How much does this service cost?